wasdthedebugger/trixy/README.md

 Trixy is an AI assistant that can help you with running commands, creating files, and more.
 Trixy is still in development, so there may be alot of bugs.
 If you find any bugs, please report them in the issues tab.

 ## How to use
-To use Trixy, you can clone this repo and run the `trixy.py` file, or you can download the `trixy.exe` file from the releases tab if you are on Windows.
+To use Trixy, you can clone this repo and run the `trixy.py` file, or you can download the `trixy.exe` (not available currently) file from the releases tab if you are on Windows.
 On the first run of Trixy, she will ask you for an API key from Open AI.
 You can get one [here](https://beta.openai.com/).
 After you get your API key, paste it into the terminal and press enter.
 Trixy will then save your API key to a file called `settings.json` so you don't have to enter it again.

 ## Security